Baseball Store | Lou Gehrig Posters

 Henry Louis ("Lou") Gehrig (June 19, 1903 – June 2, 1941), born Ludwig Heinrich Gehrig, was a MLB baseball player active in the first half of the twentieth century.
 He set several Major League and American League records and was voted the greatest first baseman of all time by the Baseball Writers' Association.
-His record for most career grand slam home runs (23) still stands today.
+His record for most career grand slam home runs (23) stood for almost 75 years until it was passed by Alex Rodriguez.
 A native of New York City, he played for the New York Yankees until his career was cut short by amyotrophic lateral sclerosis (ALS), now commonly referred to in the United States as Lou Gehrig's Disease.

 Gehrig was known as "The Iron Horse" for his durability.
 Over a 15-season span between 1925 and 1939, he played in 2,130 consecutive games.
 The streak ended when Gehrig became disabled with the fatal neuromuscular disease that claimed his life two years later.
 His streak, long believed to be one of baseball's few unbreakable records, stood for 56 years until finally broken by Cal Ripken, Jr., of the Baltimore Orioles on September 6, 1995.
 Ripken would go on to play in a total of 2,632 consecutive games through September 20, 1998, setting the current record.